Skip to navigation Skip to content

 Providing Vital Connections to the River

-At RiverLink we want to give people the opportunity to experience the wonder and beauty that is the French Broad River.
-We believe this will create awareness and a desire to be good stewards of something we know is vital to our environmental, personal and economic well-being.
-There are no better places to experience the French Broad River than at public parks, floating along the river, or peddling or walking along a greenway.
-We want everyone in our community to have a genuine connection to the River and to utilize it as a place to live, learn, work, and play.
-With these projects we hope to create healthier communities and more resilient local economies that will benefit all members of our watershed community.
+RiverLink works to grow opportunities for all to experience the wonder and beauty that is the French Broad River—advancing awareness and stewardship of a shared asset that is vital to our environmental and economic well-being.
+Whether visiting public parks, floating along the river, or pedaling or walking along a greenway, we want everyone to have opportunities to enjoy the river as a place to live, learn, work, and play.
+Our projects help create healthier communities and a more resilient local economy that will benefit all members of our watershed community.

 Related Projects